📦 Same day dispatch | 🫰 Money back guarantee | 4.8🌟 Trustpilot | 🌱 Carbon neutral shipping |

 Whilst it's entirely possible for oat milk cartons to be recycled, it really depends on which council you live in.

 Some councils do recycle cartons and some do not.
+Unfortunately the number of councils which offer Tetra Pak recycling is relatively low.

 Do councils actually recycle them?